Shop RNIB Donate now

 • Patients are provided with timely, helpful, and clear information about a wide range of topics, including support services, eye health and benefits entitlements through the ECLO.

-• When discussed, 88 per cent of patients said they had a better understanding of their eye condition after speaking to an ECLO, and 77 per cent of clinicians agree.
+• When discussed, 83 per cent of patients said they had a better understanding of their eye condition, and 81 per cent said that they were more aware of how to properly care for and treat their eye condition after speaking to an ECLO.

 • ECLOs play an important role in signposting, referring, and facilitating access to appropriate services that meet a patient’s needs.